How to Prepare for your Colon Hydrotherapy Session

 If you can, take an Epsom salt or baking soda bath the evening after your colonic.
 You’ll feel great and the bath will aid your sleep.
 Do not soak for longer than 20 minutes.

-Will one colonic completely empty the colon?
+Will one colon hydrotherapy session completely empty my colon?